The 12 Universal Laws

-We are all connected; everything and everyone in the universe are all part of the same underlying reality.
+We are all connected; everything and everyone in the universe is part of the same underlying reality.

 ✨Nothing is separate.
 Every thought, word, action, and emotion reverberates through the universe.
 What we do to others, we do to ourselves.
 We are a wave—not separate from the ocean, but a unique expression of it.